Last Updated on January 20, 2023 by Anne-Marie

 - 1 6-pound bone-in turkey breast

-- Bring cider, Holland House Sake Cooking Wine, and next 8 ingredients to a boil in a large stockpot over medium-high heat.
+- Bring cider, cooking wine, and next 8 ingredients to a boil in a large stockpot over medium-high heat.
 Reduce heat and simmer for 5 minutes until salt and sorghum are dissolved.
 Remove pot from heat, stir in ice.
 Cover and place in the refrigerator for 1 hour.

 - Prepare the turkey by removing the wrapping and gravy packet.
 Place turkey in the brine.
 (Brine should mostly cover turkey.
 If it doesn’t, find a smaller pot.
 If the turkey still isn’t fully covered, you’ll need to turn it over in the brine about halfway through the process.)
 Cover and chill in the refrigerator for 5 to 12 hours.
 (Do not over brine your turkey or you’ll end up with salty meat!)

-- Prepare your smoker according to manufacturer's directions, bringing the internal temperature to 225 degrees F using your favorite type of wood chips.
+- Prepare your smoker according to the manufacturer's directions, bringing the internal temperature to 225 degrees F using your favorite type of wood chips.

-- Remove turkey, cover loosely with aluminum foil, and let stand 10 to 15 minutes before slicing.
+- Remove cooked turkey breast, cover loosely with aluminum foil, and let stand 10 to 15 minutes before slicing.